iamkotwala/DataScience/README.md

 Using KMeans clustering to generate continents where language, continents are dummy variables.

 <b>12 Clusters with WCSS, Elbow method</b><br>
 Within Clusters Sum of Squares(WCSS).
-How elbow method can be used to determine the clusters. sklearn uses kmeans++ by default.
+How elbow method can be used to determine the clusters.
+(And, how sklearn uses kmeans++ by default)

 <b>13 Cluster Analysis Market Segmentation</b><br>
 Using standardization on real life data to see how clusters are changing.